DinisCruz/Book_Hacking_Portugal/content/Actions-and-recommendations.md

 ---
 layout: default
 title: Actions and recommendations
-type: research
+type: content
 ---

 ## Actions and recommendations

 Here is a summary of all the actions and recommendations mentioned and discussed in this book.

 **Actions**